Omycron83/Notes/Current Life.md

 -

 Languages:
-- Gain basic knowledge of the chinese language, including
+- Gain basic knowledge of the chinese language, including the character system

 Abi:
 - 1.0